California & San Francisco Allowable Rent Increase Calculator

 Rent increases cannot be rounded up.
 For example, if a tenant’s new base rent is $1,093.87, the landlord cannot charge the tenant $1,093.90 or $1,094.00.
-However, the landlord can round down The SF Rental Calculator for California & San Francisco Allowable Rent Increases follows this rule and will not round up numbers.
+However, the landlord can round down The California & San Francisco Allowable Rent Increases calculator follows this rule and will not round up numbers.

 Yes!
 Our calculator is very flexible and can accommodate other criteria which your city or state may have.
-Send us a message to email@example.com.
-Let us know the area and if we get enough interest we will add your area!
+Send us a message to email@example.com to let us know the area you're in.
+If we get enough interest we will add your area!

 Absolutely yes!
 The calculator was built by one of San Francisco's leading real estate leasing and management companies to make it easier for both landlords and tenants to calculate the proper amount of increase for rent controlled properties.

 Can I check to see if my landlord properly raised my rent?+